fluidity-money/fluidity-app/README.md

 coverY: 0
 ---

+> On the 1st of April, Fluidity Labs sunsetted development on Fluidity.
+It's been a great
+> run!
+The team are focusing development on https://superposition.so, and integrating
+> the technology and lessons learned here there.
+Everything will remain functioning, but
+> the graph will be shut down.

+---

 # 🌊💸 Welcome to Fluidity Money

 **Fluidity is a yield generating protocol that rewards people for using their cryptocurrencies.**